 Congress should enact legislation prescribing the order of preference in which applications for benefits under Federal Laws and programs will be received from the several kinds of Alaska Native organizations qualified as applicants.
-This legislation should confirm the Central Council of the Tlingit and Haida Indians of Alaska as the general and supreme governing body of a single tribal entity, recommending that groups such as the Tanana Chiefs Conference enjoy the same stat-
+This legislation should confirm the Central Council of the Tlingit and Haida Indians of Alaska as the general and supreme governing body of a single tribal entity. that recommending similar groups such as the Tanana Chiefs Conference enjoy the same status.